ItsMeSamey/chain-reaction/README.md

 # chain-reaction
 recreation of chain reaction game using python with any number of players and gridsizes

-this was forked from https://github.com/farhanirani/Logic-Games

-# Changes
+# Features

-✓Fixed text scaling

-✓Added ability to change rows and columns independently
+✓Ability to change rows and columns independently

-✓Any number of players can play now instead of two
+✓Any number of players can play

-✓Fixed faulty game logic

 ✓Random colours for each player

-✓Gridsize now adjusts to display width
+✓Gridsize automatically adjusts to display width

-✓Increased speed by removing animation (they were faulty anyway)
+# Bugs
+→Grid goes out of bounds in some cases
+→No animation (to speed up gameplay)